Challenging an Employment and Support Allowance Decision - Appeal against the decision

 If you appeal on the official appeal form, this can help you to give all the information that is needed.

-In England, Wales and Scotland, you have one calendar month from the date on the mandatory reconsideration notice that you received from HMRC (see previous page).
+You have one calendar month from the date on the mandatory reconsideration notice.

 If you missed the deadline for reasons out of your control, such as illness or bereavement, you may be given more time to appeal.